heathershoe/SI507-HW6/README.md

     $("form").submit(function(event){
 ```

+I'm not entirely sure, but this is what I think is going on.
+document refers to the page is my browser and .ready(function) is from the jquery library to something.
+A Google search

 * **Add some code to the `jquerylib_submit_example.html` file so that, if the input is valid and is specifically the text `hello`, rather than the visible output being `Nice!` in blue, the visible output should be `Hello to you too!`, also in blue, just like `Nice!` is.**
 	* *HINT:* You'll have to make some changes to the conditional statement, and possibly look up some JavaScript conditional syntax.
 You'll also need to look carefully at what generates visible output right now.